Copyright Agency CEO Adam Suckling has responded to a comment piece by Peter Martin in the Sunday Age.

 You can read Peter Martin’s article here and Adam Suckling’s response here.

-Screenrights has announced a record $40.3 million was distributed to members through its licence schemes in FY2022/23, with usage of the Australian Educational Licence up 23.2%.
+Screenrights has announced a record $41.8 million distribution to members in FY2023/24, and that usage of the Australian Educational Licence is up more than 30% on the previous year.

 Screenrights acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging.